A note before reading

 Seven legal documents detail the purchase* of 21 enslaved persons by the convent between the years of 1837 and 1856.
 These include the following names:

-An undated record also exists of the convent’s sale* of an elderly woman, Françoise, for $100 to a person named Celestin, who purchases Françoise for the purpose of freeing her.
+A record dated May 1837 also exists of the convent’s sale* of an elderly woman, Françoise, for $100 to a person named Celestin, who purchases Françoise for the purpose of freeing her.
 The sale is granted by Mother Hardey because of Françoise’s advanced age and the “lovable intentions of Celestin.”

 An inventory written about 1849 also lists some names (but appears to have some errors).